-The function of the Learning Resources Center is to support the instructional program of the College by providing appropriate services to faculty and students.
+The Learning Resources Center, located in Building F, supports the instructional program of the College by providing appropriate services to faculty and students.
 The staff is ready to help in the development, acquisition and use of a variety of print and media materials.
 The LRC collection contains about 100,000 volumes, more than 900 magazines, and extensive back issues of the Chicago Tribune and New York Times on microfilm, as well as tapes, records, slides, films, videotapes and film strips.